OAI/Overlay-Specification/README.md

 # Overlay Specification

-The Overlay Specification is a community-driven open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.
+The Overlay specification defines a document format for information that will augment an existing OpenAPI description without entangling that information in the OpenAPI description's source doccument(s).

-The Overlay Specification provides a way to augment an existing OpenAPI description without modifying the source document.
+This specfication is a community-driven, open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.

-Overlays support a wide range of scenarios:
+Overlays support a range of scenarios, including:

-- Translating documentation into another language.
+- Translating documentation into another language
-- Providing configuration information for different deployment environments.
+- Providing configuration information for different deployment environments
-- Allowing separation of concerns for metadata such as gateway configuration or SLA information.
+- Allowing separation of concerns for metadata such as gateway configuration or SLA information
-- Supporting a traits-like capability for applying a set of configuration data, such as multiple parameters or multiple headers, for a targeted object.
+- Supporting a traits-like capability for applying a set of configuration data, such as multiple parameters or multiple headers, for targeted objects
-- Providing default responses or parameters where they are not explicitly provided
+- Providing default responses or parameters where they were not explicitly provided
 - Appling configuration data globally or based on filter conditions

 ## Current Status